redpanda-data/connect/docs/processors/README.md

   program: BEGIN { x = 0 } { print $0, x; x++ }
 ```

-Executes an AWK program on messages by feeding the raw contents as the input and
+Executes an AWK program on messages by feeding contents as the input based on a
-replaces the contents with the result.
+codec and replaces the contents with the result.
+If the result is empty (nothing
+is printed by the program) then the original message contents remain unchanged.

 Comes with a wide range of [custom functions](./awk_functions.md).
 These
 functions can be overridden by functions within the program.